Barbary macaque: Distribution and habitat

-The Barbary macaque is the only macaque species found outside Asia, and only African primate that survives north of the Sahara Desert.
-It lives mainly in fragmented areas of the Rif and the Middle and High Atlas mountain ranges of Morocco and the Grande and Petite Kabylie mountain region of Algeria.
+Historically, the Barbary macaque occurred across North Africa from Libya to Morocco.
+It is the only primate in Africa that survives north of the Sahara Desert.
+It lives mainly in fragmented areas of the Rif and the Middle and High Atlas mountain ranges in Morocco and the Grande and Petite Kabylie mountain region in Algeria.
 It has been recorded at elevations of 400–2300 m, though it seems to prefer higher elevations.
 The Moroccan and Algerian populations are around 700 km apart, although the gap was smaller during the Holocene.

 The Barbary macaque also occurs in the British Overseas Territory of Gibraltar at the southern tip of Europe's Iberian Peninsula.
 Gibraltar historian Alonso Hernández del Portillo noted in the early 17th century that the macaques had been present "from time immemorial".
 Most likely, the Moors introduced macaques from North Africa to Gibraltar during the Middle Ages.
 During World War II, Winston Churchill ordered for more Barbary macaques to be introduced to Gibraltar to reverse population declines.
 Today, there are around 300 Barbary macaques in Gibraltar.

 It can live in a variety of habitats, such as cedar, fir, and oak forests, grasslands, thermophilous scrub, and rocky ridges full of vegetation in Mediterranean climate with seasonal extremes of temperature.
 In Morocco, most Barbary macaques inhabit Atlas cedar (Cedrus atlantica) forests, but this could reflect the present habitat availability rather than a specific preference for this habitat.
 In Algeria, the Barbary macaque inhabits mainly Grande and Petite Kabylia, ranges that form part of the Tell Atlas mountain chain, but there is also an isolated population in Chréa National Park.
 It lives in mixed cedar and holm oak forests, humid Portuguese and cork oak forests, and scrub-covered gorges.

-Fossil evidence indicates the species inhabited southern Europe and all of North Africa.
-Historically, it occurred across North Africa from Libya to Morocco.
+Fossil evidence indicates that the Barbary macaque occurred in southern Europe during the Pleistocene and during interglacial periods also in England.
 A Tunisian population was mentioned in the works of ancient Greek writer Herodotus, indicating the species has become extinct there within the last 2,500 years.